wombleton/gitlaw-nz/acts/H/Harassment Act 1997.md

 *   (1) Every person commits an offence who breaches any order made under [section 39(1)(a)][55] or section 39(1)(b) or evades or attempts to evade any such order.

-    (2) Every person who commits an offence against subsection (1) is liable on summary conviction,---
+    (2) Every person who commits an offence against subsection (1) is liable on conviction,---

     *   (a) in the case of an individual, to a fine not exceeding $1,000: